-The Fund will comply with Rule 22e-4 in managing its illiquid investments.
+The Fund will comply with Rule 22e-4 under the Investment Company Act of 1940 in managing its illiquid investments.
 The Fund's holdings of illiquid investments are monitored on an ongoing basis to determine whether to sell any of those investments to maintain adequate liquidity.